denten/denten.github.io/_posts/2016-02-17-free-library-congress.md

 profiteering.
 It resembles much more the work of a librarian than that of a corsair.
 Nevertheless, many in the community actually embrace a few of the political implications that come with the idea of piracy.
-Piracy, in that sense, is related to the methods and intuitions behind the occupy movement.
-When public resources are unjustly appropriated and when such appropriation is subsequently defended through the use of law and force, the only available response is counter occupation.
+Piracy, in that sense, appeals to ideas and strategies similar to those of the occupy movement.
+When public resources are unjustly appropriated and when such systematic appropriation is subsequently defended through the use of law and force, the only available response is counter occupation.

-The agenda notes introducing the event calls for a "solidarity platform" in support of free and open public libraries like Sci Hub and Library Genesis, which increasingly find themselves in legal peril.
+The agenda notes introducing the event calls for a "solidarity platform" in support of free online public libraries like Sci Hub and Library Genesis, which increasingly find themselves in legal peril.
 I do not yet know what the organizers have in mind, but my own thoughts in preparation for the day's activities evolve around the following few premises: